BitPay: Funding

-Initial funding came from a variety of sources including Shakil Khan, Barry Silbert, Jimmy Furland, Roger Ver and Trace Mayer.
+Initial funding came from sources including Shakil Khan, Barry Silbert, Jimmy Furland, Roger Ver, and Trace Mayer.

 In January 2013, the company announced US $510,000 in angel investment, its first external capital after being internally bootstrapped.
 The investment coincided with the company relocating their headquarters to Atlanta, Georgia.
-It was stated at the time that the funding would be used to help advance Bitcoin processing.
+It was stated at the time that the funding would be used to help advance bitcoin processing.

 In June 2013, BitPay received an additional US $2 million venture capital investment led by the Founders Fund.
 A Tech Crunch article stated that the investment would likely be spent on staffing, with a number of coding specialists required around that time.
-The funding was seen as an attempted push to become more global and was seen by some as a larger VC land grab for Bitcoin companies.
+The funding was seen as an attempted push to become more global and was seen by some as a larger VC land grab for bitcoin companies.

 In December 2013, Hong Kong business magnate Li Ka-shing invested through his Horizons Ventures firm about $2.7 million into BitPay.

 In May 2014, BitPay received $30 million in funding from investors including Index Ventures, RRE Ventures, Virgin Group's Richard Branson and Yahoo founder Jerry Yang.